Dengyuemed/dengyuemed.github.io/_posts/2026-03-27-nmpa-vs-fda-drug-approval.md

 China’s pipeline is rapidly expanding in:

-- PD-1/PD-L1
+- PD-1/PD-L1 inhibitors
 - Targeted therapies
-- ADCs
+- Antibody-drug conjugates (ADCs)

-This contributes to faster clinical translation and earlier approvals in some cases.
+This contributes to faster clinical translation and earlier approvals in certain cases.

 ---